Here are answers to some of the most common inquiries I get.

 For one-off engagements check the keynote/workshop FAQ.
-If the pricing is OK then either book me online (for remote stuff) or email me to check my availability (for in-person stuff).
-If you don’t get a response within a week, consider that a polite “thanks, but I’m not available for this”.
+If the pricing is OK then drop me an email.
+If you don’t get a response within a couple of weeks, consider that a polite ”thanks, but I’m not available for this”.

 For more long-running engagements reach out to firstname.lastname@example.org. (we have a bunch of awesome coaches at Crisp), or to me directly if you specifically want me to come.

 ”Can I use your pictures/slides/templates/articles/videos?”

 Thanks for asking!
 Yes, you can use any of my free online material as long as you cite the source.
 By default all my material is licensed under Creative Commons.